vgel/jpeg-decode-talk/slides.md

 ```

 <!--
-We're going to focus on this image, which uses a very simple subset of the JPEG format.
+We're going to focus on this JPEG file, which uses a very simple subset of the JPEG format.
 By the end, we'll be able to decode it and see what it actually is!
 -->

 ---